 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

-Nainital is a mesmerising hill station and one of the most popular places to see in north India.
+Nainital is a mesmerizing hill station and one of the most popular places to see in north India.
 This charming destination has developed around a splendid lake.
 Boating, trekking, and shopping at the Tibetan market of Mall Road are some of the must-do things here.
+If sitting by a beautiful lake watching the day go by is your idea of a perfect vacation, then Nainital is the place for you, since it is among the most peaceful places to visit in North India.

 Key attractions: Naini Lake, Naina Peak, Nainital Zoo, Tiffin Top, Snow View Point, Raj Bhavan, and Naina Devi Temple